Apache Kafka: Distributed Streaming Platform

 When you need exactly-once

 Most use cases do not need exactly-once.
 At-least-once with idempotent processing is simpler and performs better.
-Consider exactly-once only when:
+Use exactly-once only when duplicate processing has real consequences that you cannot design around.

 End-to-end exactly-once flow